 A series of Australian Research Council grants have supported the project.
 The most recent, a Linkage Grant, involves two peak employment service organisations and one service provider: Jobs Australia (which encompasses the not-for-profit sector), National Employment Services Authority (which covers all providers), and Westgate Community Initiatives Group (a service provider in Melbourne's inner west).
 These organisations value a long-term perspective on staff trends, and facilitate the involvement of frontline staff in the research.

 The project has had a number of significant outcomes.
-Most recently, Oxford University Press published Getting Welfare to Work in 2015, a book authored by the three chief investigators in Australia and their Dutch colleague, Assoc.
+Most recently, Oxford University Press published Getting Welfare to Work: Street-Level Governance in Australia, the UK, and the Netherlands, a book authored by the three chief investigators in Australia and their Dutch colleague, Assoc.
 Professor Els Sol, which brings together all the research conducted since 1998.
-Professor Considine and Dr O'Sullivan also oversaw an edited collection, Contracting-out Welfare Services, published by Wiley in 2015.
+Professor Considine and Dr O'Sullivan also oversaw an edited collection, Contracting-out Welfare Services: Comparing National Policy Designs for Unemployment Assistance, published by Wiley in 2015.

 The project will continue into the future, analysing welfare reform in real time.
 Professor Lewis emphasises that this is possible on account of the strength of the partnerships with industry partners.
 "It is really an unusual thing.
 Most research projects you do, you do for a number of years and then move on.
 It is a testament to this being an interesting area and to us having strong relationships with our partners.
 They really see the value of what we are doing, and so they do not have to have their arm twisted to participate."